-advanced - one-big-image: You can use applications like Powerpoint, Keynote, Omnigraffle, Illustrator, or IPE to create a single large slide.
+advanced - one-big-image: You can use applications like Powerpoint, Keynote, LucidChart, Omnigraffle, Illustrator, or IPE to create a single large slide.
+The pdf file should be called "your-name.pdf" (e.g., "jeff-phillips.pdf"; your-name replaced with one of the actual names of you group members) and (hopefully, confirmation pending) the department will print it for you.
 If you make this to scale at 3 feet by 2 feet (either orientation), then the department will print it for you.
 This should still have a clear title and narrative flow.
 Other than including the key points, GO WILD, and do whatever you can imagine!